drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 ## About

-The JSON Schema to OpenAPI Converter is a Python3 tool which processes Redfish JSON Schema files and converts them to the Redfish OpenAPI format.
+The `json-to-yaml.py` tool is a Python tool that processes and converts Redfish JSON Schema files to Redfish OpenAPI files.

 ## Usage